lumina-desktop/lumina-docs/lumina.rst

 * **Applications:** provides shortcuts to the user's home directory, the operating system's graphical software management utility (if available), the control panel (if the operating system provides one), and the applications currently registered on the system, arranged by system category.

-* **Settings:** contains configuration shortcuts for the screensaver, desktop, and screen, as well as a shortcut to the operating system's control panel and for determining the version of
+* **Settings:** contains shortcuts to the screensaver preferences, :ref:`Lumina Configuration` utility, screen configuration (:ref:`Lumina Xconfig`), the operating system's control panel, and for determining the version of Lumina.
-  Lumina.

-* **Log Out:** opens the system log out window, with options to shutdown/restart the system (if the user has permission), log out of the desktop session, lock the system, cancel the log out window, or suspend the system.
+* **Log Out:** opens the system log out window, with options to shutdown/restart the system (if the user has permission), log out of the desktop session, lock the system, cancel the log out window, or suspend the system (if the operating system supports suspend mode).

 .. index:: configuration
 .. _Lumina Configuration: